d-wasserman/Complete_Street_Rule/README.md

 7. Addition of Mode Focused Thematics: Allows a user to highlight specific improvements to a street with custom color choices.
 For example, if you add a bike lane and select "Bicycle Highlight" thematic, the solid color attribute will only highlight added bike lanes.
 Also, the addition of a All Mode Preference option helps visualize all the mode preference reports at once.

+8. Dimension Extrusion: This added option to the bridge settings enables single cross sectional images to have the mode categorization be shown at the street's edge.
+This provides a starting place for report infographics that denote different modes served by different treatments.

 8. Other miscellaneous changes.

 	-Dead end exception, dead ends, treated like they have a connection (for singular cross sections).